 Working Hands.
 Working Minds.

-Sterling College inspires lifelong environmental stewardship through experiential liberal arts education that prepares students to become knowledgeable, skilled, and responsible leaders in the communities in which they live.
+To advance ecological thinking and action through affordable experiential learning that prepares people to be knowledgeable, skilled, and responsible leaders in the communities in which they live.

 The history of Sterling is one of change and innovation.
 Attuned to the times, it adapted and evolved; this characteristic is part of our institutional DNA.
 Today, Sterling is a leading voice for the liberal arts and environmental stewardship.